 In New Zealand you do not need a license for saltwater fishing.
 Fishing regulations apply for the sizes and numbers of fish caught.
 These regulations are outlined on board the Maple Leaf.

 Water tanks on board hold 400 litres of fresh water and will last for 3-5 days.
 You can fill up at the water buoy in the eastern arm.
 This is operated by the Whangaroa coastguard.
 In addition, the Maple Leaf will have fuel and spare tanks on board.
-Fuel is charged at $20 per motoring hour.
-You are only charged for the time the motors are running.
-Most people motor for an average of 3-4 hours a weekend.
-There is a meter on the boat that registers motoring hours so you can check how you are going at any time.
+Fuel is included in your charter price.

-The houseboat is fitted with a gas LPG operated fridge.
-In addition there is a large insulated icebox.
-Block and crushed ice may be purchased in Kaeo or from the Boyd Gallery store in Whangaroa.
+The houseboat is fitted with a gas 12V fridge and freezer.
+In addition there is a 20L chilly bin on board.
+Block and crushed ice may be purchased in Kaeo or from the Gumstore at Totara North.